Wilm0rien/EveOnlineMiningYield/README.md

 	printf("%3.2f", $mining_yield_per_second); # prints 40.27
 ```

+Thanks to a hint from [Lesican](https://www.reddit.com/r/Eve/comments/hhimzp/added_numbers_for_ice_mining_yield_and_updated/fwgjt6r?utm_source=share&utm_medium=web2x&context=3) the mining frigates are all fitted with a Modulated Deep Core Miner II and a Mining Crystal II rather than a Miner II in order to achieve max yield on these ships.

 ## Drone Yields

 The Mining amount of ore collected via drones is listed in the attributes section of the info window for each drone.